Who is wise? He who

 My expertise extends to the design and implementation of workshops, retreats, and programs.
 From collaborating on a teacher training guide for early childhood educators in refugee camps in Chad to shaping the curriculum for the Ohio Holocaust Memorial, I have engaged in diverse curriculum development initiatives.

-Central to my philosophy is the value I place on recognizing and accepting individuals in their entirety.
 Throughout my career, I have dedicated myself to supporting inclusive initiatives and programs that adopt an equity lens.
 Whether in my role as the Director of the Holocaust Center, facilitating workshops on challenging topics with educators, or during my three-year tenure as a Human Rights Commissioner, I have navigated difficult conversations with diverse groups.
 I am always listening and asking questions.